Jamie D. Prenkert

 Employment Discrimination (race, sex, disabilities), Workplace Harassment, Retaliation Issues

-Jamie Darin Prenkert is an Arthur M. Weimer Faculty Fellow and Associate Professor of Business Law.
+Jamie Darin Prenkert is an Arthur M. Weimer Faculty Fellow and Professor of Business Law.
 His research focuses on employment discrimination and whistleblowing, as well as business and human rights.
 Professor Prenkert’s research has appeared in the North Carolina Law Review, the American Business Law Journal, and the Berkeley Journal of Employment and Labor Law, among others.
 He is co-editing “Law, Business, and Human Rights: Bridging the Gap,” a volume for Elgar Press due out in early 2014.
 He was the Editor in Chief of the American Business Law Journal for volume 49 in 2012.
 He has extensive experience facilitating short-term study abroad experiences with undergraduate students to India and Ghana.
 He will lead one of the inaugural Global Foundations Core-Global Immersion courses to Johannesburg, South Africa in May 2014, where he and his students will study the responsibilities and impacts of business on human rights in the South African extractive, pharmaceutical, and finance industries.
 Professor Prenkert earned a J.D., magna cum laude, from Harvard Law School and a B.A., summa cum laude with honors in Political Science, from Anderson University.
 Prior to joining the Kelley School faculty, Professor Prenkert was a senior trial attorney for the United States Equal Employment Opportunity Commission.
 He also practiced with the law firm of Baker & Daniels.

 - Prenkert, Jamie D., (2013), "Self-Regulation Regimes and the UN Guiding Principles," Law, Business, and Human Rights: Bridging the Gap, Edward Elgar Publishing Ltd., forthcoming.